-In this article, we provide some tips from our lead podiatrist – a father of two – on various ways your child can grow and develop their feet throughout their childhood while preventing any potential problems that may arise from improper care of your child’s feet.
+In this article, we provide some tips from our lead podiatrist – a father of two – on how your child can grow and develop their feet throughout their childhood while preventing any potential problems that may arise from improper care of your child’s feet.

 Growing pains now can contribute to conditions and unforeseen abnormalities later in life.
-It might be difficult to spot subtle changes in your child’s foot.
-These early differences happen gradually and it’s a good idea to keep an eye on them.
-The importance of proper foot care for children is integral as your child learns new motor skills, like how to ride a bike or go up the stairs without holding someone’s hand.
+It might be challenging to spot subtle changes in your child’s foot.
+These early differences happen gradually, and it’s a good idea to watch them.
+Proper foot care for children is important as your child learns new motor skills, like riding a bike or going up the stairs without holding someone’s hand.

 Toddlers’ Right and Left Feet Are Not Exactly Alike

-You may have notice differences in your own child’s right and left feet, but did you know there are some common differences that are shared traits between most children?
+You may have noticed differences in your child’s right and left feet, but did you know some common differences are shared traits between most children?

 - The big toe is usually longer than the second toe.
-This is because as toddlers start walking, they place more weight on their big toes than other toes.
-Compare this with adults whose weight distribution is even throughout all five toes when we walk or run.
+This is because as toddlers start walking, they place more weight on their big toes than others.
+Compare this with adults whose weight distribution is even throughout all five toes when they walk or run.

-- There may be a large space between the second and third toes.
+- There may be an ample space between the second and third toes.
 This is because toddlers tend to put more weight on their heels when they put one foot in front of the other.

-- There may also be a big space between the fourth and fifth toes.
+- There may also be an ample space between the fourth and fifth toes.
 That’s because your toddler puts most of his or her weight on the feet with every step, not evenly distributed as for adults.

-- Until your child can walk up the stairs on their own without holding someone’s hand, you don’t have to worry too much about your toddler’s foot arch.
+- Until your child can walk up the stairs independently without holding someone’s hand, you don’t have to worry too much about your toddler’s foot arch.

 What Can I Do to Help My Toddler’s Feet Develop Better Naturally